1954 Sunbeam AlpineT

-Between 1953 and 1955, just 1,582 Alpines were produced, of which 921 were exported to the United States and Canada.
-It is believed that fewer than 100 were equipped with the specially modified 'Special' engines, and of those, 42 were produced with left-hand drive.
-Each car was hand-built in the U.K. by Thrupp & Maberly.
+Between 1953 and 1955, a total of 1,582 Alpines were produced, of which 921 were exported to Canada and the United States.
+It is believed that less than 100 examples were equipped with the specially modified 'Special' engines (perhaps around 70), and of those, 42 were produced with left-hand drive.
+Each car was hand-built in the United Kingdom by Thrupp & Maberly.

 A fleet of Sunbeam Alpines was shipped by the Rootes Group in the mid-1950s to the United States to participate in the Great American Mountain Rally created in the Catskills, in a similar fashion to the European rallies.

 The Sunbeam Alpine was replaced in October of 1965 by the MK3.by Daniel Vaughan | Sep 2020

 The Sunbeam Alpine was introduced in 1953 and its arrival was historic, as it was the first vehicle to bear the Sunbeam name alone since the 1920 merger of Sunbeam, Talbot, and Darracq.
 It was a derivative of the Sunbeam-Talbot 90 Saloon, and thus (in modern times), is often referred to as the Talbot Alpine.
 It was the work of Sunbeam-Talbot dealer George Hartwell in Bournemouth who was working on....Continue Reading >>

 The Rootes Group acquired Sunbeam-Talbot-Darracq in 1935.
 In 1953, at the urging of a Sunbeam-Talbot dealer named George Hartwell, the company introduced the Alpine, a one-off rally car designed to compete ate the Monte Carlo and Alpine rallies in Eu....[continue reading]